gabriel-m-m/Ledger-Project/README.md

 This can be achieved by typing a name into the text field then pressing "Add user".
 - You can generate the second required event relating adding Xs to a Y by proceeding from the first step, and creating a ledger.
 Then, in the main menu, the ledger will be displayed in the middle.
 Using the "Balance" button, you can modify all entries in relation to each other (see example in 5th user story).
-With the "Pay a user" and "Owe a user" buttons, you can make individual changes the Xs.
+Going through all users and their entries and updating them accordingly.
-Any of these changes which will be updated in the middle display.
+This change which will be updated in the middle display.
 - You can locate my visual component by loading a ledger from the start menu or by creating a new ledger then pressing "Done" (when at least 2 users have been added).
 Both of these actions will bring you to a splashscreen, which contains the visual component.